Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 To move the test cases, click the test case icon and drag it to the appropriate position in the list.

 To modify an existing Test Case click the "***Edit***" button in the right-most column, or *double-click* on the cells in the row.
 That will switch the selected row into Edit mode.
-The owner field can then be set at the test case level.
-This is useful in situations where you want the different test cases in the set to be executed by different testers (e.g. in integrated, scenario tests)
+The Owner and Planned Date fields (if visible) can then be set at the test case level.
+Setting the owner field here is useful if you want the different test cases in the set to be executed by different testers (e.g. in integrated, scenario tests).

 ![](img/Test_Case_Management_223.png)